ajayravindranathan/tlc303/Use case 1- Throughtput_Forecast_using_QuickSight_ML_Insights.md

 **1. Launch a Quicksight account**

-On the search bar on the AWS Console, search for QuickSight
+On the search bar on the AWS Console, search for QuickSight and open this in a new browser tab.
+(You will need the AWS console tab shortly soon).

 <img width="699" alt="Screenshot 2021-11-21 at 21 35 27" src="https://user-images.githubusercontent.com/81493814/142779814-9b1c529a-4680-485a-bd28-a4427416956f.png">